 Since first coming to Congress following a special election in April of 2010, Ted has become known as an energetic advocate for his constituents and the author of several prominent legislative initiatives.
 His plan to extend the solvency of Social Security and improve benefits for all retirees has been highlighted by The New York Times for its comprehensive approach to strengthening our nation's most successful domestic program.
 His work advocating for federally-funded stem cell research, affordable health care for all Americans, and support for Americans with disabilities has been recognized by the American Cancer Society, the National Committee to Preserve Social Security and Medicare, and other national organizations.
-His priorities in the 113th Congress include strengthening the health and financial security of America's retirees, reforming our broken campaign finance system, creating economic opportunity for South Florida families, and advancing the security interests of the United States, Israel, and our international allies.
+His priorities include strengthening the health and financial security of America's retirees, reforming our broken campaign finance system, creating economic opportunity for South Florida families, and advancing the security interests of the United States, Israel, and our international allies.

 As a member of the House Judiciary Committee, Ted has led efforts to strengthen the integrity of our elections by protecting the right to vote and limiting the influence of money in politics.
 He helped bring national attention to an effort by Florida Governor Rick Scott to purge 180,000 voters from Florida's rolls in advance of the 2012 election by highlighting the stories of decorated war veterans, small business owners, and naturalized citizens whose voting rights were unjustly jeopardized.
 He also gained national recognition for authoring the Outlawing Corporate Cash Undermining the Public Interest in our Elections and Democracy Amendment, the most widely supported constitutional amendment introduced in the 112th Congress to overturn the Supreme Court's disastrous Citizens United v.
 FEC decision.
 He has worked closely with a coalition of national advocacy groups, including Public Citizen, People for the American Way, Communications Workers of America, Move to Amend, and the Center for Media and Democracy, to support the growing grassroots movement of Americans determined to get money out of politics.